 Additionally, any numbers that have fixed services associated with them such as a security line or alarm system must have an order in place to either transfer or cease the services, otherwise, the port will be rejected by your current provider.
 Other services such as broadband won't prevent the port from being accepted, but they will be ceased after the number has been transferred, so you will need to ensure you have either an alternative service in place ready, or speak to your current provider to look to transfer the service onto another account or phone number.

 Along with the information above, we will ask you to send us a copy of a recent bill from your provider.
 This helps us to check and verify the information provided.

 We will then email you a completed copy of the letter to check and sign.
-Port attempts are charged at £15+VAT per number, but failed attempts cost £10, therefore it's essential that you thoroughly check the details in the letter are correct before returning a signed copy.
+To ensure there are no unnecessary delays to the process, we recommend that you thoroughly check the details in the letter are correct before returning a signed copy.

 The port attempt

 Once we've received the signed letter, we will go ahead and submit the port to your provider.
 We expect to hear back from the provider with an answer within 2 working days, either with an accept, or a reject.

 If the port has been accepted, we will notify you about the accept and provide a completion date (this is usually 7-10 working days from the initial submission of the port).
 Additionally, we will provision the number(s) in your account ready at that time, in order to give you ample time to configure them before completion and therefore minimise any downtime.
 We are of course on hand to help you with any configuration if required.